isabella232/advertising-cloud.en/help/misc/ad-cloud-ccpa-opt-out-of-sale.md

 1. Above the segment list, click **Access CCPA Reports**.

-1. Click the link for any user list to XXXX. <!-- Does clicking the link download a file, open it onscreen, or what?
-And I assume the report names will include the date range? -->
+1. Click the link for any monthly report to download a ZIP file that you can extract to CSV format. <!-- verify -->

-### Method 2: Retrieve Monthly User Lists Using the Advertising Cloud Trafficking API
+### Method 2: Retrieve Consumer Opt-out-of-Sale Reports Using the Advertising Cloud Trafficking API

 This feature is available to organizations that use the Trafficking API.
-See the documentation for the Trafficking API for more information about how to retrieve segment user lists.
+See the documentation for the Trafficking API for more information.

 If your organization doesn't use the Trafficking API but is interested in more information, contact your Adobe account manager.

+## Appendix: Required Values and Examples for Privacy Service API Users

+TBD